 Before I put this topic behind me too (life is starting again), I’d better find the courage to describe one experience I had, since I think it may have been of the definitive kind, a confrontation with death.
 Dorga thinks so too.

 It happened at sea.
 We had waited many days at a small port without finding a boat that would take us further (I could row, but Dorga couldn’t any longer), and the season of storms was approaching.
 We finally accepted a lift in a shabby craft with four men who were particularly robust and rough.
 We didn’t like it, but we were desperate to leave the watery part of our journey behind us.
 As soon as we were out at sea, they became threatening and were quarrelling about who would have me first.
-I had given in to men quietly before during the journey.
+I had given in to men quietly before during our journey.
 To me it was not a fate worse than death.
 But these sailors were violent and I could see it would mean nothing to them to kill me after.
 Besides, they made me angry.
 So I kicked in the testicles the one who had his hands on me and jumped overboard.

 I was counting on them not being able to swim – sailors often can’t – and they either couldn’t swim or couldn’t be bothered with me, because they set off rowing fast along the coast.
 I prayed they would not harm Dorga, and started to swim, not too worried for myself, toward the shore.
 But before I had gone far, I saw what looked like a small triangular sail in the water ahead of me, and it approached fast, and I found myself looking into the most evil mouth imaginable, a huge cavern lined with rows of knife-sharp teeth.